piegu/fastai-projects/README.md

 # fastai-projects
 Jupyter notebooks that use the Fastai library

+## fastai v2.0

+### Comparison of sizes of learn.export() files by batch size
+The objective of this notebook is to show that the sizes of pkl files created by learn.export() of fastai v2 are different depending on the batch size used.
+This is odd, no?

 ## fastai v1.0

 ### Aplicação template para fazer deploy de modelos fastai para um Web App